Improving Access to Talking Therapies for Older Adults

 Improving Access to Psychological Therapies (IAPT) for Older Adults

-Improving Access to Psychological Therapies (IAPT) for older adults with common mental health issues, such as depression and anxiety is a national and local priority.
-IAPT is as effective for older adults (65+) as for those of working age, typically, this age group tends to respond well to talking therapies but currently have low referral rates.
+Improving Access to Talking Therapies (formerly known as Improving Access to Psychological Therapies – IAPT) for older adults with common mental health issues, such as depression and anxiety is a national and local priority.
+IATT is as effective for older adults (65+) as for those of working age, typically, this age group tends to respond well to talking therapies but currently have low referral rates.
 Signs of depression and anxiety are often overlooked and assumed to be a result of getting older.
-The proportion of people over 65-year olds referred into IAPT services is lower than the proportion of the general population.
+The proportion of people over 65-year olds referred into IATT services is lower than the proportion of the general population.

-During 2018, Health Innovation Network worked in partnership with two south London IAPT providers, Lewisham Psychological Therapies Service and Mind in Bexley.
-The project used behavioural science (the study of how people make daily decisions) techniques to increase referrals of older adults into IAPT services.
+During 2018, Health Innovation Network worked in partnership with two south London IATT providers, Lewisham Psychological Therapies Service and Mind in Bexley.
+The project used behavioural science (the study of how people make daily decisions) techniques to increase referrals of older adults into IATT services.

-The project aimed to address some of the barriers that have been identified nationally that prevent older adults accessing IAPT by:
+The project aimed to address some of the barriers that have been identified nationally that prevent older adults accessing IATT by:

 • reducing the stigma older people may attach to mental health